ajtroup1/Clear/README.md

 # Clear

-Follows the classic Crafting Interpreters

-One repo contains a Java implementation and the other a C implementation

 ---

+## GoClear

+Follows Tyler Laceby's parsing series with the Pikachu on the thumbnails

 ## JClear

+Follows the classic Crafting Interpreters

 The Java implementation and also my first Java project ever